przemekBielak/jobstats/db/README.md

-## Webcrawler
+## Job postings webcrawler

 ## Description
-Puppeteer webcrawler downloads data from all job postings and saved them to MongoDB database.
+Puppeteer webcrawler downloads data from all job postings and saves them to MongoDB database.
 Webcrawler is scheduled to run daily, so all website information is up to date.